 To backlight your dish, you might want to use a bounce board.
 These are reflective boards set on the opposite side of the food to bounce the light.
 You can buy an inexpensive piece of foam board from a craft store to use as a bounce board.

 You can also create a light box.
 You will need a cardboard box lined with white poster board or foam board.
 You can add a light source to shine into the box.
-This way you control the amount and the direction of the light for consistent picture.
+This way you control the amount and the direction of the light for consistent photos.

 Getting the perfect photo requires many different shots at different angles.
 If you are using your smartphone, you may want to take straight-on shots from above taken over the plate's top.
 Don't crop your pictures while taking the photo; wait until you touch up the images later and reframe them in exciting ways.

-You can try a three quarter or 45-degree shot.
+You can try a three-quarter or 45-degree shot.
 After these initial shots, experiment and try more cropped views or variations in lighting to see if you can produce more interesting and unique photos.

 Touching Up Photos